 “They believed that Jesus had come back from the dead — but he was not still living among them as one of them.
 He was nowhere to be found.
 He did not resume his teaching activities in the hills of Galilee … The disciples, knowing that Jesus was raised that he was no longer among them, concluded that he had been exalted to heaven.
 When Jesus came back to life, it was not merely that his body had been reanimated.
 God had taken Jesus up to himself in the heavenly realm, to be with him … This is why the disciples told the stories of Jesus’ post-resurrection appearances the way they did.
 Jesus did not resume his earthly body.
 He had a heavenly body.
 When he appeared to his disciples, in the earliest traditions, he appeared from heaven.”

-My own personal view is that, following Jesus’ death by crucifixion, the Sanhedrin most likely buried Jesus in a trench grave in the ground (which could have very likely been unmarked) in a place like potter’s field.
+My own personal view is that, following Jesus’ death by crucifixion, the Sanhedrin most likely buried his body in a trench grave beneath the ground (which could have very likely been unmarked), in either a place like potter’s field or another location used for non-resident Jews who were executed.
 There was no rock-hewn tomb, or empty burial place discovered by women.
 The disciples fled Jerusalem and some time later had personal experiences (which were most likely subjective visions), which caused them to believe that Jesus had been elevated to heaven by God after his death.
 They believed that Jesus had appeared to them from heaven.
 Later, the stories of Jesus’ burial became embellished over time, and so Joseph of Arimathea’s role was invented to give Jesus a more honorable burial in a rock-hewn tomb.
 This tomb served as the scene for an empty burial place, which suited later apologetic purposes, to stress that Jesus was physically raised from the dead, and not just in the spirit.
-This later burial tradition by Joseph, which first appears in Mark, was developed by each of the later Gospel authors in their own ways, as were the resurrection accounts that depict Jesus appearing to his disciples in an earthly setting (which is not specified in Paul, the earliest source).
+This later burial tradition by Joseph, which first appears in Mark, was developed by each of the subsequent Gospel authors in their own ways, as were the resurrection accounts that depict Jesus appearing to his disciples in an earthly setting (which is not specified in Paul, the earliest source).
 The rest, as they say, is history.

 But what is noteworthy is that Bart Ehrman’s views on Jesus’ burial can be amended quite easily to be compatible with those of Jodi Magness.
 The biggest area where they diverge is that Ehrman argues that Joseph of Arimathea’s burial is out of line with the burial practices for crucified criminals in 1st century Roman Palestine.
 Magness disagrees, and thinks that the type of burial described in the Gospels is consistent with the background evidence.
 But, Magness takes no stance on the historicity of Joseph’s burial.
 The Gospel authors (or their sources) could have easily invented a burial tradition which aligned with the practices of their time.
 But, Ehrman’s view that Jesus was buried in the ground still lines up with what Magness says would have happened to Jesus, without someone like Joseph.
 The only major difference is, rather than being buried in a mass pit, Jesus would have been buried in an individual trench grave.
 I do think that Ehrman’s thesis would have benefited from making this nuance, and this is how I think he should have incorporated Magness’ research into How Jesus Became God.